descobee/5-Day-Weather-App/README.md

 - Intl package for formatting Date Time [here](https://pub.dev/packages/intl).
 - Get It package for Dependency Injection [here](https://pub.dev/packages/get_it).
 - Location package for accessing the user's location.

+Attached is a snippet of the application working.